 Colin Roer heads up our conveyancing department and has over 40 years of experience as a conveyancer during which time he has completed an estimated 2,000 conveyancing related transactions.
 He spends approximately 30% of his time on conveyancing related matters.

-Sandy Grover has 16 years’ experience working as a conveyancer and, currently, she works full time as a residential conveyancer.
+Sandy Grover has over 20 years’ experience working as a conveyancer and, currently, she works full time as a residential conveyancer.
 She estimates that she has completed over 500 conveyancing transactions.

 Martin Shreeves is a manager and supervises conveyancing transactions carried out in our practice.
 He has 40 years’ experience working in a solicitors practice and has been a partner in the firm of Barker Gooch & Swailes since 1981.
 He deals with problems arising during conveyancing transactions and provides a supervisory role.